Unreal Tournament 2004: Release

-A playable demo was released for multiple platforms in February 2004, including Microsoft Windows, MacOS, Linux on x86-32, and Linux on x86-64.
+A playable demo was released for multiple platforms in February 2004, including Microsoft Windows, macOS, Linux on x86-32, and Linux on x86-64.
 An updated demo version, including all the bug fixes from official patches and some original content, was released on September 23 of the same year.

 After being delayed from a late 2003 release, Unreal Tournament 2004 was released in March 2004 in North America and Europe, for the PC (Linux x86-32/x86-64 and Windows).
-At release, the game could be purchased as a standard six-disc CD-ROM release or a special edition DVD-ROM release that included a Logitech microphone headset and a second DVD filled with video-tutorials on how to use the included UnrealEd.
+At release, the game could be purchased as a standard six-disc CD-ROM release or a special edition DVD-ROM release that included a Logitech microphone headset and a second DVD filled with video tutorials on how to use the included UnrealEd.
 The European DVD release did not include the bonus extras.
 A DVD-ROM release without the microphone followed suit in the United States on April 13.
 All original PC versions of the game included a $10 mail-in rebate requiring that a short form be completed and sent to the publisher along with a copy of the manual cover for Unreal Tournament 2003, although in Europe the rebate required sending in the play CD for Unreal Tournament 2003 instead.
-MacOS version (DVD only) followed on March 31.
+The macOS version (DVD only) followed on March 31.

+An official 192-page Prima Games strategy guide for Unreal Tournament 2004, written by David S. J. Hodgson, was published on March 23, 2004 to coincide with the game's release.
+The book explains a wide variety of different topics related to the game, such as general gameplay basics, tips and tricks, characters, vehicles, and in-depth map overviews.
+It also includes a full list of usable commands and cheat codes.